aeternity/aesophia/docs/sophia_stdlib.md

 ## AENS

-The following functionalities are available for interacting with the Aeternity Naming System (AENS).
+The following functionality is available for interacting with the Aeternity Naming System (AENS).
 If `owner` is equal to `Contract.address` the signature `signature` is ignored, and can be left out since it is a named argument.
 Otherwise we need